masterdesky/ELTE-astronomy-complex-exam/cosmology/2-COSMOLOGY_The_Evolution_of_the_Universe.md

 - **Uniformly Distributed**: Dark energy is thought to be homogeneously distributed in space, not clustering like matter does.
 - **Negative Pressure**: Dark energy is characterized by a strong negative pressure.
 This negative pressure is what leads to the acceleration of the universe's expansion.
 - **Dominant Component of the Universe**: Current observations suggest that about 70% of the energy density of the universe is in the form of dark energy.
-- **Cosmological Constant $\Lambda$**: In the context of the ΛCDM model, dark energy is often associated with the cosmological constant in Einstein's field equations.
+- **Cosmological Constant $\Lambda$**: In the context of the $\Lambda$CDM model, dark energy is often associated with the cosmological constant in Einstein's field equations.
 However, other models of dark energy also exist, including quintessence and phantom energy models.
-- **Equation of State**: The equation of state of dark energy is usually written in the form $p = w\rho c^2$, where $p$ is the pressure, $\rho$ is the energy density, $c$ is the speed of light, and $w$ is the equation of state parameter.
-For the cosmological constant, $w=-1$.
-If $w<-1$, it is referred to as phantom energy.
+- **Equation of State**: The equation of state of dark energy is usually written in the form $p = w\varrho c^2$, where $p$ is the pressure, $\varrho$ is the energy density, $c$ is the speed of light, and $w$ is the equation of state parameter.
+For the cosmological constant as a constituent of the Unverse, $w = -1$.

 The nature of dark energy remains one of the greatest mysteries in science.
 Understanding its properties and effects on the universe is a key goal in cosmology.

 ## 2.4.
 Observational pillars of the Big Bang theory
+1. **Redshift of galaxies**: Observations show that galaxies are moving away from us, with those further away moving faster.
+This is known as Hubble's law, and it suggests that the universe is expanding.
+This idea is a cornerstone of the Big Bang theory.
+2. **Cosmic Microwave Background Radiation**: The CMB is radiation that fills all space in the observable universe.
+It's considered a remnant from the hot, dense state of the early universe, and its discovery was a landmark piece of evidence for the Big Bang theory.
+3. **Abundance of light elements**: The relative amounts of light elements (hydrogen, helium, and lithium) in the universe match predictions made by the Big Bang theory.
+According to this theory, these elements were created in the first few minutes after the Big Bang during a period known as "big bang nucleosynthesis".
+4. **Large-Scale Structure of the universe**: The large-scale structure of the universe, including the distribution of galaxies and galaxy clusters, aligns with the expectations of the Big Bang model, which predicts that matter should clump together under the influence of gravity over time.
+Although on small scales (up to $200 \operatorname{Mpc}$) there are complex structures violating both homogeneity and isotropy, on larger scales the universe appears to satisfy the cosmological principle.
+(Although this arises another problem, referred to as the "horizon problem".)
+5. **Time evolution of galaxy morphologies**: Observations show that galaxies evolved over time, with younger galaxies appearing different from older ones.
+This is consistent with an evolving universe as suggested by the Big Bang theory.
+6. **Age of the oldest known objects**: The oldest known objects in the universe, including globular clusters and white dwarf stars, have ages that are consistent with the universe's estimated age of approximately 13.8 billion years, as predicted by the Big Bang theory.

 ## 2.5.
 The future of the universe